Private law

 Location

-The Notary is located in an office and building adapted for access of people with reduced mobility.
-In addition, it is located in an area of Andorra la Vella where there are several public car parks very close by.
+The notary’s office is located in an office and building that are accessible to people with reduced mobility.
+Furthermore, it is located in an area of Andorra la Vella with several adjacent public car parks.

 Opening hours